khanghoang1210/ETL-with-airflow/README.md

 # Airflow tutorial

-Compile practical exercises and tasks for self-learning Airflow.
+Practical exercises and tasks for self-learning Airflow on Docker.